KOSASIH/AeroGeniusX/README.md

 Through AeroGeniusX Technologies, we are redefining the possibilities of aerospace engineering and design, empowering engineers to create safer, more efficient, and more sustainable aircraft for the future.

+# Problems To Solve

+One critical problem that AeroGeniusX aims to solve is the lengthy and resource-intensive process of aerospace engineering and design.
+Traditionally, designing aircraft and aerospace systems involves extensive manual labor, iterative testing, and costly prototyping, leading to long development cycles and significant financial investments.

+AeroGeniusX addresses this challenge by leveraging genius-level AI innovation to streamline the design process, accelerate innovation, and reduce costs.
+By harnessing advanced algorithms, simulation capabilities, and generative design techniques, AeroGeniusX empowers engineers to explore a broader design space, identify optimal solutions faster, and iterate rapidly to refine designs.

+Furthermore, AeroGeniusX facilitates data-driven decision-making and predictive analytics, enabling engineers to anticipate potential issues, optimize performance, and enhance safety throughout the design lifecycle.
+This proactive approach to design and maintenance minimizes risks, reduces downtime, and improves overall system reliability.

+By solving the problem of time-consuming and costly aerospace design processes, AeroGeniusX enables faster innovation cycles, more efficient resource utilization, and ultimately, the development of safer, more advanced aerospace technologies that propel us into the future.

 # Guide and Tutorials

 ## Calculate Aerodinamis Forces